a13ssandr0/autodisk/README.md

 If you manage to make another device working, open an issue describing what you've done, I'll add it to the documentation.

 Last but not least, every contribution (even the smallest) is welcome, software is better when done together.

+## Changelog (dd/MM/YYYY)
+- 02/10/2022: added beep enable/disable option and list of processes to kill before unmounting in config file

 #
 #